418sec/huntr/README.md

 <a href="https://huntr.dev"><b>huntr</b></a> is a bug bounty platform developed by <a href="https://418sec.com"><b>418sec</b></a>.
 We provide the open source community a way to learn and master open source security with real world practice on packages being utilised by millions of developers and services around the world.

-This repository is an _open_ and _freely_ available database for all of the disclosures we have received.
-We display these disclosures on our platform for you to learn about, attempt a fix and discuss with other members of the community.
+This repository is an _open_ and _freely_ available database for all of the disclosures we have received from the open source community.
+We display these disclosures on our platform for you to learn about, attempt a fix and discuss with others.

-You already have what it takes, so keep reading to learn more on how to disclose a vulnerability, submit a fix and share your opinions with us.
+You already have what it takes.
+Keep reading to learn more on how to disclose a vulnerability, submit a fix and share your opinions with us.

-_If you want to do a bit more reading behind the platform and our mission, take a look at_:
+_If you want to do a bit more reading around the platform and our mission, take a look at_:

 - [Our Blog](https://huntr.dev/blog)
 - [AWS Open Source Blog](https://aws.amazon.com/blogs/opensource/how-a-startup-wants-to-help-secure-the-open-source-ecosystem-with-huntr-a-bug-bounty-board/)